From Montreal to Quebec City: Road trip tips, route & highlights

 The Church of Cap Sante

-This church is just representative of the numerous churches along this route.
+This church is just one example of the many churches along this route.
 All of them are striking.
-They are large and tower over the villages in which they are located.
-Churches like this are definitely typical of the places along the King's route.
-It is worth seeing such a church from the inside.
+They are large and tower over the villages in which they stand.
+Churches like this are typical of the places along the King's Route.
+It is well worth seeing the inside of such a church.

 The Marais-Léon-Provancher Nature Reserve